icerpc/icerpc-docs/pages/slice/language-guide/interface.md

 must implement interface I*Name*Service.
 This generated Service interface defines an abstract method for each operation on the Slice interface and you need to implement all these abstract methods.

+The `Service` base class implements the [IDispatcher] interface, enabling the dispatch of requests for operations defined within the I*Name*Service interfaces that the service implements.

 For example:

 {% side-by-side alignment="top" %}